Adg0/Jina/README.md

 Assets(NFT) that require KYC or special permissions might benefit from this *pure non-custodial protocol*.

 With a 3% return for liquidity providers that supply liquidity to the protocol, Jina becomes the go-to site for delivering liquidity for NFTs.
-Liquidity providers will keep their liquidity asset in their account until a borrower uses it, at which point the protocol will reward them with an I-O-U stable-coin token and 3% of the borrowed amount.
+Liquidity providers will keep their liquidity asset in their account until a borrower uses it, at which point the protocol will reward them with an I-O-U stable-coin token plus 3% of the lent amount.

 ## Using Jina dapp